speziicoz/webpack-universal-react/README.md

 This will install the dependecies and listening on port 3000.
 ```

-Launch your favorite web browser and go to http://localhost:3000 for Relay application
+Launch your favorite web browser and go to http://localhost:3000

 ## Deployment